 As you work through your first Release, here's a few common questions, best practices, and handy solutions.

-When should I use a GitHub Milestone vs. a ZenHub Release to track work and progress?
+When should I use a sprint vs. a release to track work and progress?

-The concept of GitHub Milestones help teams plan short sprints and organize issues against a single deadline.
-Milestones are helpful for planning sprint work.
+The concept of sprints is to help teams plan short iterations and organize issues against a single deadline.
 ZenHub Releases, on the other hand, should be used for long-term business goals, external commitments, or any project work that spans across multiple sprints.
 Releases also have a single end-date, but allow for grouping of multiple Issues, across various smaller deadlines.

-When used together, Milestones help teams keep an eye on short-term deliverables and scope related to immediate commitments, while Releases help teams get an understanding of how short-term work paired with long-term commitments that have not yet come into scope come together around predicted end dates.
+When used together, sprints help teams keep an eye on short-term deliverables and scope related to immediate commitments, while releases help teams get an understanding of how short-term work paired with long-term commitments that have not yet come into scope come together around predicted end dates.

 For example, you may have external commitment with a fixed date to deliver a product.
 If your deadline is the end of Q3, but it is currently only the start of the quarter, your team will have multiple deliverables and sprints within the quarter.
-As you plan your weekly commitments, leverage GitHub Milestones to organize work being worked on versus that which is still in the backlog for a future iteration.
-Leverage a Release report to start organizing all Issues related to the external deliverable of your product, even if it is not yet being worked on to get insights into whether your team is burning-up towards your desired launch date as you iterate within your sprints.
+As you plan your weekly commitments, leverage automated sprints to organize work being worked on versus that which is still in the backlog for a future iteration.
+Leverage a release report to start organizing all issues related to the external deliverable of your product, even if it is not yet being worked on to get insights into whether your team is burning-up towards your desired launch date as you iterate within your sprints.

 GitHub's Releases tab is a central location for teams to package and provide software deployments and release notes for users that leverage their products.
-ZenHub Releases, on the other-hand, are a powerful reporting tool that allows organizations to track against long-term goals or deliverables across: multiple deployments, teams, repos, and Milestones irrespective to code or where Issues live within the GitHub environment of the team's organization.
+ZenHub releases, on the other-hand, are a powerful reporting tool that allows organizations to track against long-term goals or deliverables across: multiple deployments, teams, repos, and sprints irrespective to code or where issues live within the GitHub environment of the team's organization.